 Common sneaker styles

 Men’s leather sneakers come in all sorts of shapes and styles, but we’ll do our best here to break down the major categories.
 The first is the basic men’s sneaker.
 This is something like the DECO or BURNIE: good for weekends, with a white rubber sole and cushioned heel.
-Classic sports sneakers, like the ALPHA, are more of an athleisure statement—they work well with jogger chinos, sweats or slim-fit jeans.
+Classic sports sneakers, like the DECO MESH, are more of an athleisure statement—they work well with jogger chinos, sweats or slim-fit jeans.
 Then there are the dressier, luxury sneakers, like the TRACER or VADER high top.
 These guys can be styled with dress chinos or suit pants, depending on the colour.
 If you are only opting for one pair of sneakers, we recommend the basic style—either DECO or SMITH—in plain white.
 This is arguably the most versatile men’s sneaker, and it’ll give you the most mileage.

 Most people don’t think of sneakers as having dedicated ‘features’ beyond the basics: sole, tongue, laces etc. But good leather sneakers are different.
 When they’re made properly, they should support your foot, just like boots or dress shoes, with a breathable leather upper and cushioned heel.
 Many of our sneakers feature what’s known as ‘Strobel’ construction, which is what you find on most high-quality athletic shoes.
 The leather upper is hand-sewn into the fabric bottom using a Strobel stitch, creating a kind of ‘sock’.
 This gives you the ultimate blend of comfort and durability.
 Well-made leather Strobel sneakers should last years and, if anything, get more and more comfortable over time.
 Sneakers should also have hard-wearing rubber soles with a rounded toe.
 They should feel light, but strong.
 If you can bend them in a circle, look elsewhere.